• Christmas Recipes

 Vincent DelGiudice

 A rich and savory ragu served over gnocchi.
-This short rib ragu is a delicious soft with incredibly moist short rib.
+This braised short rib ragu is a delicious sauce with incredibly tender shredded short ribs.

 4 from 2 votes